melker12345/Spell-Checker/README.md

 # Browser Extension for Spell Checking

-This browser extension integrates Typo.js for spell checking within text inputs on web pages using a keyboard shortcut. `Ctrl`+` ` by default; you might have to change it.
+This browser extension integrates Typo.js for spell checking within text inputs on web pages using a keyboard shortcut. `Ctrl`+`<Space>` by default.
 The shortcut will open a menu with the suggested words if the word is misspelled.

-Currently, you have to clone the repo and load it as a temporary add-on.
-To load the add-on, go to `about:debugging#/runtime/this-firefox` and click on `Load Temporary Add-on…`, select the `manifest.json`.
-Make sure to allow the add-on to run on sites with restrictions.

 ## Features